flet-dev/website/docs/controls/slider.md

 Format with `{value}`.

 A label to show above the slider when the slider is active.
-The value of `label` must contain `{value}` which will be replaced with a current slider value.
+The value of `label` may contain `{value}` which will be replaced with a current slider value.

 It is used to display the value of a discrete slider, and it is displayed as part of the value indicator shape.